PlanB-Network/bitcoin-educational-content/courses/cyp302/en.md

 [2] If interested in a more formal exposition on these matters, you can consult Katz and Lindell’s *Introduction to Modern Cryptography*, esp. chapter 3.

-# Mathematical Foundations of Cryptography II
+# Mathematical Foundations of Cryptography 2
 <partId>d7245cc9-bb6d-5403-b3d5-9c703d9a2f81</partId>